How to Get an Amazon Music Refund in a Couple of Steps

 DoNotPay can make your life easier by providing you with services that will help you save money, cancel unwanted subscriptions, and even sue big corporations in small claims court.DoNotPay uses advanced artificial intelligence that assists you in filing your case against any corporation you have a grievance with.
 You will be able to focus on your claim, while DoNotPay deals with filing your court forms.
 All you have to do is let the app know who you’re filing a suit against, what type of claim you are filing, and what your personal information is.
 The world’s first robot lawyer will take care of the rest.
 We can even help you with your unpaid bills.

 One of our most popular products is the Virtual Credit Card.
 You can use the card to get free online trials without being charged for the next month.
 The card has a unique credit card number, which is randomly generated.
 When used for a transaction, it does not reveal your personal information, — your real credit card number, expiration date, and name are safe from fraudulent activities.
-All you have to do is go to your web browser or iOS app and log in.
+All you have to do is go to your and log in.
 Here’s what DoNotPay has to offer:

 - Getting refunds for delayed or canceled flights